 Pixel-shift multi-shot mode is capable of delivering phenomenal results in its four-shot incarnation, although as tends to be the case, it’s fundamentally intolerant of any camera or subject motion.
 Sony doesn’t offer a motion suppression option, which means you get stuck with ugly checkerboard artefacts in any areas of subject movement.
 So while it’s great for product or still life work, landscape photographers will have to make do with the standard 50MP output instead.
 In my tests the 16-shot mode looked like a step too far, being prone to grid-like artefacts even in a controlled studio setting.

 One small operational irritation does rear its head in playback, where there’s no quick shortcut for switching between the two card slots.
 Instead, you have to dive into the playback menu.
-The camera doesn’t even have the wit to auto-switch when there’s only one card installed, so if it’s in the wrong place you’ll just be greeted by a sullen error message.
+The camera doesn’t even have the wit to auto-switch when there’s only one card installed, so if it’s in the wrong place you’ll meet with a sullen error message.
 This is handled much better by other brands.

 Sony Alpha 1: ISO and Noise